 It’s incredibly important for your employees to understand the basics of how your online donation system works so they can explain it to donors and give them confidence when giving to your organization!

 We know that donors who give online tend to give larger average gift amounts than a donation made by cash or check.
-This is particularly important for the peer-to-peer events, crowdfunding campaigns, Giving Days, or emergency appeals that tend to see high volumes of online giving.
+This is particularly important for peer-to-peer events, crowdfunding campaigns, Giving Days, or emergency appeals that tend to see high volumes of online giving.

 Here’s what you should include in your answer: